se-edu/se-book/projectDuke/text.md

 ### Level 1.
 Greet, Echo, Exit

-In this initial _skeletal_ version of Duke, it starts by greeting the user, simply  echos commands entered by the user, and exits when the user types `bye`.
+Implement an initial _skeletal_ version of Duke that starts by greeting the user, simply  echos commands entered by the user, and exits when the user types `bye`.
 <br>
 Example:
 ```